Tutorial 11: Reporting

 case Mixed : "Mixed"

-2. The first three attributes are controlled by the brightness of the map layer.
+The Office, Mixed, and Residential attributes are controlled by the brightness of the map which is determined by the red channel of the map.
 For example, where the map is bright, Office evaluates to true.

-As a result, the bright part in the center triggers office buildings, the middle part triggers buildings of mixed land use (retail, offices, and residential), and the outer part triggers residential buildings.
+As a result, the bright part in the center triggers taller office buildings, the middle part triggers smaller buildings of mixed land use (retail, offices, and residential), and the outer part triggers the smallest residential buildings.

 Buildings with different land-use type, left: Office, center: Mixed Office, right: Residential